 - Born September 18, 1911 in Marianao, Cuba

 - Died September 6, 1958 in Havana, Cuba

 Biographical Information

 Cuban native Tommy de la Cruz spent nine seasons in professional baseball from 1936 to 1944.
-The right-hander spent the 1944 season in the Major Leagues with the Cincinnati Reds.
+The right-hander spent the 1944 season in the major leagues with the Cincinnati Reds.
 He appeared in 34 games, pitched 191 1/3 innings with a 3.25 ERA and built a 9-9 record.
 He logged the most decisions by a Cuban pitcher between the days of Dolf Luque and the arrival of Connie Marrero in the 1950s.